Welcome

 The welcome guide includes information on what you need to know in the first few days, getting used to life in the UK including how to find a home, access essential public services, healthcare, find work and childcare and education services.
 It also includes specific information for those arriving on the Homes for Ukraine scheme.

-Welcome pack translations
+Welcome packs and translations

-- Welcome: a guide for Ukrainians arriving in the UK
+- Welcome a guide for Ukrainians arriving in the UK

 - Guide for Ukrainians arriving in the UK – English version